accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/notes-de-revision.md

 - `complementary` (`<aside>` or `role="complementary"`)
 - `region` (`role="region"`).

-The `form` and `region` landmarks are only identified as navigation landmarks if they have an accessible name.
+`form` and `region` landmarks are only identified as navigation landmarks if they have an accessible name.

 See the Landmark Roles section in the documentation.

-Note 1: Given the variable support for the `form`, `complementary` and `region` landmarks, if they are used on the page as navigation landmarks, they must be tested for navigation and rendering in the testing environment.
+Note 1: Given the variable support for the `form`, `complementary` and `region` landmarks, if they are used on the page as navigation landmarks, they must be tested for navigation and rendering in the test environment.

 Note 2: It is not mandatory to identify navigation landmarks other than those required by criterion 9.2 if the context does not require it.
 For example, it is not mandatory to identify all forms with a `form` element, but only if a more or less complex navigation context (e.g. application) would require more navigation landmarks than already required by criterion 9.2.

 </blockquote>

 #### Link whose nature is not obvious

-The example in the glossary entry [Link whose nature is not obvious](glossary.html#link-whose-nature-is-not-obvious) has been modified.
+The example in the glossary entry [Link whose nature is not obvious](glossaire.html#link-whose-nature-is-not-obvious) has been modified.

 ##### In RAWeb1

 <blockquote>

-For example, in the text "New strike at the SNCF", if the word "strike" is a link indicated only by colour, its nature may be ignored by users who cannot perceive colour and who access the content with CSS enabled.
+For example, in this text "New strike at SNCF", if the word "strike" is a link indicated by colour only, its nature may be ignored by non-colour-perceptive users accessing the activated CSS content.

 </blockquote>